yotkadata/lyrics-classifier-nlp/README.md

 - Download a HTML page from lyrics.com with links to songs using the `requests` library
 - Extract hyperlinks of song pages using the `BeautifulSoup` library
-- Download and extract the song lyrics and save them to a CSV file using the `requests` and `pandas` libraries
+- Download and extract the song lyrics and save them to a temporary CSV file using the `requests` and `pandas` libraries
 - Clean and preprocess the lyrics using `TreebankWordTokenizer` and `WordNetLemmatizer` from the `nltk` library
 - Vectorize the text using `TfidfVectorizer` from the `sklearn` library
-- Build and hypertune a classification model using `MultinomialNB`
+- Build and hypertune a classification model using Naive Bayes classifier for multinomial models (`MultinomialNB`)
 - Predicts the artist from a piece of text based on the trained model

+## Script

 All these steps are implemented in the files contained in `includes`.
 To **run the project**, define configuration in `settings.py` and run `main.py` in the root directory.
 To **predict the artist** from a piece of text, run `predict.py` in the root directory.